Kaya/Hello, I’m Wendy a proud WA resident with a love of travel.

 Learn about ANZAC at the National ANZAC Centre, Albany

-Each visitor can assume the identity of a serviceman or woman and trace their life through the Great War in an immersive learning experience.
+You take the identity of a serviceman or woman and trace their life through the Great War in an immersive learning experience.
 Entry ticket is valid during opening hours; access to all buildings within the Princess Royal Fortress is included.

 While there, visit the Princess Royal Fortress, Albany Heritage Park, one of Australia’s best outdoor military museums.